 ‘Ask permission to take photos of people…don’t assume it’s OK.
 Some Temples do NOT permit photos inside, please ask permission first.’ – Janet R

 It goes without saying, the first rule of photography in any country is to respect the locals and the sites you’re visiting.
-Same goes with Japan.
+The same goes for Japan.
 You may have seen many pictures of jubilant groups of young Japanese posing for the camera, but that doesn’t mean everyone feels the same for picture taking by strangers.

 Japanese can be very shy and personal privacy is something they value.
 By and large, you will get away by taking pictures of a large crowd, but you’d want to avoid taking photos up close of a person unless you ask for their permission.
 If you do not get a yes or no right away and the person looks hesitant, do not be forceful.
 In this situation, it’s best to respect the person and walk away.